samgd1031/dupchess/README.md

 "Certified not egregious or weird"

 ## Move generation
-Tested up to perft 7, approx 900,000 nodes/sec for release build on single core Ryzen 5 1600.
-Higher depths will likely require multithreading to solve in a reasonable amount of time.
+Manually tested up to perft 7, approx 1,900,000 nodes/sec for release build on single core Ryzen 7 7700.
+Higher depths will likely require multithreading to solve in a reasonable amount of time, TBD if that's worth implementing for move generation.
 Also passes the perft tests from various positions in this [thread](http://www.talkchess.com/forum3/viewtopic.php?t=47318), which tests several edge cases.

+Unit tests implement up to perft 5 from starting position, as well as all of the edge cases from the above thread.

 ## Evaluation
 NNUE used for positional evaluation.
 As implemented in this version, it will only look ahead at the next possible moves, making it a little shortsighted.
 Alpha-beta (PV) search to come in the next version.